lsst/rsp_lsst_io/docs/guides/notebooks/science-pipelines/science-pipelines-in-notebook.rst

 You can open existing notebooks by double clicking on their icons in the JupyterLab `file browser`_.
 JupyterLab automatically opens notebooks in the same kernel that they were created with.
-If you’re opening an notebooks that wasn’t created in the Notebook Aspect, you may need to switch the kernel to LSST:
+If you’re opening a notebook that wasn’t created in the Notebook Aspect, you may need to switch the kernel to LSST:

 1. Look for the kernel name in the notebook’s upper right menu bar.
 It should read **LSST**.
 If it is **Python 3** (the default kernel) you’ll need to switch it.
 2. Click on the kernel name and select **LSST** from the menu.